How to Clean and Maintain Your Clear PVC Outdoor Blinds

 Kawana Blinds Team20 March 2024 5 min readMaintenance

-• Soft microfibre cloths or a natural, clean chamois.
+• Get some clean microfibre cloths or a soft chamois.

-• A mild soap solution (such as VuPlex, specialized PVC cleaner, or weak dishwashing liquid diluted in warm water).
+• Use a really mild soap (like VuPlex, specialized PVC cleaner, or just a tiny bit of dishwashing liquid in warm water).

-• A clean garden hose with a gentle spray attachment.
+• Have the garden hose ready on a gentle spray.

 Pro Tip: